- Programs & Services

 In general, appendicitis cannot be prevented.
 The only possible preventive measure one can take is consuming a high-fiber diet.
 According to some studies, when people add more fiber, fresh fruit, and fresh vegetables to their meals, there is a smaller incidence of appendicitis.
 Considering the fact that we cannot prevent appendicitis, we can at least prevent it from becoming severe by:

 Are you experiencing symptoms of appendicitis?
-You can learn more about it and its treatment by getting in touch with our specially-trained general surgeons at Marina Del Rey Hospital.
+You can learn more about it and its treatment by getting in touch with our specially-trained general surgeons at Cedars-Sinai Marina del Rey Hospital.

 Daniel Marcus, M.D.See Profile »